-Why does Kalido need access to my phonebook?
+Why should I give Kalido access to my phonebook?

 Who can I message and who can message me?

-Can I block someone in my phonebook from seeing my profile?
+Can I block someone in my network from seeing my profile?

-I worry about being stalked or hassled.
+I worry about being stalked or harassed.
 How does Kalido protect me?

 Kalido takes your security very seriously.
 We have implemented strict community guidelines, and many features to prevent stalking and other unacceptable behaviour.
 Your safety is protected in the following ways: